Joaolfelicio/mobile-data-usage-reminder/README.md

 The logical steps of the application are the following:

-1. Get the mobile data usage by calling the provider's API
+1. Get the mobile data usage by calling the provider's API.
-2. Filter the received mobile data usage by comparing with what we have in the database, we only keep the data usage that for the current month and for the mobile phone number, has a different data used percentage (so we know that we haven't sent a reminder for that %).
+2. Filter the received mobile data usage by comparing with what we have in the database, we only keep the data usage that for the current month and for the mobile phone number, has a different data used percentage from what we found on the DB (so we know that we haven't sent a reminder for that %).
 3. **If** after filtering we have any record, means that the data usage percentage has increased since we sent the last reminder and we will need to send the new reminder, **if not**, the job will exit.
-4. Will update the database by adding a new entry for the corresponding month, phone number and the current data used percentage.
+4. Update the database by adding a new entry for the corresponding month, phone number and the current data used percentage.
-5. Will send the notification via telegram's API.
+5. Sill send the notification via telegram's API.

 ### ISP Providers Supported:
 <!-- TODO -->